 The Customer or Vendor subform is a Look-Up

-the name field.
-In the example below, the user has typed the letter "J"
+into the name field.
+In the example below, the user has typed the letter

-into the Name field and all customers whose last name begin with "J" appear.
+"J" into the Name field and all customers whose last name begin

 If the Customer or Vendor is not already in the Catalog, you can open the Customer or Vendor catalog by pressing the zoom button to the right and add their data then.
 When you are done, save your changes and close the catalog.
 You will return to the transaction screen with the Customer or Vendor data filled in.